 More than two-thirds of sub-Saharan Africans—about 600 million people—live without electricity.
 Inadequate, unreliable, and unequal access to electricity constrains the continent’s ability to connect globally, drives up the cost of business, hinders investment and negatively impacts quality of life.
 To meet the African continent’s electrification goals, it has been estimated that approximately $40 billion per year in power sector investments will be needed.

-The Millennium Challenge Corporation is a major contributor to the goals of Power Africa.
-The foundational principles of MCC – a laser focus on data, growth and country demand – are squarely aligned with the Power Africa effort.
-The agency has committed approximately $1.5 billion to support Power Africa through compacts and threshold programs that improve the quality and reliability of electricity and promote climate-smart measures, such as energy efficiency and renewable energy.
+MCC is a major contributor to the goals of Power Africa.
+The agency’s approach to helping countries achieve economic growth—through a focus on results, country demand, and good governance—is squarely aligned with the Power Africa effort.
+The agency has committed approximately $2.5 billion to date to support Power Africa through compacts and a threshold program that improve the quality and reliability of electricity, attract private investment, and build capacity to ensure sustainability.

-Working hand-in-hand with partner countries and the private sector, MCC is helping lay the foundation for businesses to invest in power projects that will grow economies and reduce poverty across the continent.
-MCC is assisting governments in the preparation of potential projects while also helping to establish regulatory and institutional structures needed to promote private investment.
+Working closely with partner countries and the private sector, MCC is laying the foundation for business investment in power projects that will grow economies and reduce poverty across the continent.
+MCC is assisting governments in planning potential projects and establishing regulatory and institutional structures needed to promote private investment.